oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 			* `policy` - Specifies how the replication channel handles anonymous transactions.
 			* `uuid` - The UUID that is used as a prefix when generating transaction identifiers for anonymous transactions coming from the source.
 You can change the UUID later.
 		* `hostname` - The network address of the MySQL instance.
+		* `must_use_ipv6on_dual_stack` - Whether the connection of the channel will be requested using the IPv6 address of the dual stack DB system or not.
+Default: False.
 		* `port` - The port the source MySQL instance listens on.
 		* `source_type` - The specific source identifier.
 		* `ssl_ca_certificate` - The CA certificate of the server used for VERIFY_IDENTITY and VERIFY_CA ssl modes.